Fohdeesha/quanta-brocade/documentation/revert.md

 0000002c: xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx
 ```

 If it matches, skip on to **Booting Quanta** below - the risky part is over.
 However if it doesn't match, don't panic.
 You either entered a command wrong, or skipped one.
 Do not reboot yet!
 To recover the original Brocade bootloader back, run the below command.
-You'll need to make sure brocadeboot.bin from the zip is on your tftp server:
+You'll need to make sure brocadeboot.bin from the zip is on your TFTP server:

 ```
 #for recovery only!